Actors Who Ruined Their Career In A Matter Of Seconds

 One of the items confiscated from Paul Reubens' stash of pornography was the infamous Rob Lowe sex tape (via the New York Post), the first video of a celebrity having sex to be copied and sold at large.
 Lowe was a prominent member of the Brat Pack in the early and mid-'80s, appearing in the likes of "St. Elmo's Fire" and "Youngbloods," but when a video of him having sex with a 16-year-old girl was leaked, his promising career took a severe nosedive.

 Lowe was in Atlanta to attend the 1988 Democratic National Convention when he took two girls to bed after meeting them in a nightclub, unaware that one was only 16, reports People.
-As the legal age of consent in Georgia is 16, Lowe escaped prosecution, but his public image was dealt further damage when a second clip showing him and a friend having sex with a woman at the same time surfaced.
+As the legal age of consent in Georgia was 14 at the time, Lowe escaped prosecution, but his public image was dealt further damage when a second clip showing him and a friend having sex with a woman at the same time surfaced.
 While he admits that he has never been out of work, Lowe is aware how much of his career those tapes cost him, claiming that he lost a role in "Titanic" because of the fallout, as per GQ.
 But Lowe tenaciously crawled his way back up the Hollywood food chain to where all of this tawdry business is almost completely forgotten because he was just that good (and, as it turns out, quite funny) in stuff like "Wayne's World," "Tommy Boy," and "Parks and Recreation."

 Brendan Fraser